statsqixu/statsqixu.github.io/_pages/service.md

 Reviewer
 ======

-Journals: Journal of the American Statistical Association; Journal of the Royal Statistical Society: Series B; Stat; Journal of Nonparametric Statistics
+Journals: Journal of the American Statistical Association; Journal of the Royal Statistical Society: Series B; Stat; Journal of Nonparametric Statistics; Journal of Machine Learning Research.

 Conferences: AISTATS, AAAI